brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 1 bht.md

 # Philippians 2:1 Commentary Help Text

 ## BHT:
-Paul's heartfelt exhortation urges believers to embrace four key aspects of the Christian life and ministry as motivating forces.
-These include consolation in Christ, comfort of love, fellowship of the Spirit, and affection and compassion.
-By embodying these qualities, the Philippians can fulfill Paul's joy and exemplify true citizens of God's kingdom.
-This unity, grounded in their partnership with the Holy Spirit, not only safeguards against divisions and false doctrines but also strengthens their witness and brings glory to God.
+Fulfill the apostle's joy by being like-minded, unified in spirit and humility.
+The consolation in Christ, the comfort of love, and the fellowship of the Spirit are powerful and touching motives.
+This exhortation is grounded in the objective principles of Christian life in Christ and the Spirit, leading to the subjective principle of love.
+Let us embrace our duty and privilege to display humility and unity, drawing inspiration from Christ's example and the communion with the Holy Spirit.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "He introduces in the fervour of his affection four great points of the Christian life and ministry, and by them enforces his exhortation."
+1. "The four fall into two pairs, in each of which we have first the objective principle of Christian life (in Christ,—of the Spirit), and next the subjective principle 'of love,'—tenderness and compassions."
 2. "And thus the awakening of motives by these four points is at the same time powerful and touching."
 3. "The first particular mentioned is here, exhortation, not 'consolation,' which follows in the word comfort."

 ### Jamieson-Fausset-Brown:
-1. "If there be (with you) any consolation in Christ...ye owe it to me to grant my request 'that ye be like-minded'".
+1. "If there be any consolation in Christ, that is, any consolation of which Christ is the source, leading you to wish to console me in my afflictions borne for Christ's sake, ye owe it to me to grant my request 'that ye be like-minded'".
-2. "If there be any comfort of (that is, flowing from) love".
+2. "If there be any comfort of (that is, flowing from) love, the adjunct of 'consolation in Christ'".
-3. "If any fellowship of (communion together as Christians, flowing from joint participation in) the Spirit".
+3. "If any fellowship of (communion together as Christians, flowing from joint participation in) the Spirit."

 ### Albert Barnes:
-1. "Paul regarded him as the source of all comfort, and earnestly prays that they might so live that he and they might avail themselves in the fullest sense of that unspeakable enjoyment."
+1. "We are not to suppose that Paul doubted whether there was any consolation in Christ but the form of expression here is one that is designed to urge upon them the duty of seeking the highest possible.
+The consolation in Christ is that which Christ furnishes or imparts."
-2. "That there is, no one can doubt.
-Our happiness is almost all centered in love.
-It is when we love a parent, a wife, a child, a sister, a neighbor, that we have the highest earthly enjoyment."
+2. "If any comfort of love - If there be any comfort in the exercise of tender affection.
+That there is, no one can doubt.
+Our happiness is almost all centered in love."
-3. "By this fact, Paul now exhorts them to unity, love, and zeal - so to live that they might partake in the highest degree of the consolations of this Spirit."
+3. "If any fellowship of the Spirit - The word 'fellowship' means that which is common to two or more; that of which they partake together; [...] and that this was a privilege of the highest order."

 ### Marvin Vincent:
 1. "Therefore, since such is your duty and privilege, fulfill my joy, and show yourselves to be true citizens of God's kingdom by your humility and unity of spirit."
 2. "If Christ, by His example, sufferings, and conflicts, exhorts you."
-3. "Communion with the Holy Spirit, whose first fruit is love.
-Participation in His gifts and influences."
+3. "Communion with the Holy Spirit, whose first fruit is love. "

 ### John Calvin:
-1. "For when there are disagreements, there is invariably a door opened for Satan to disseminate impious doctrines, while agreement is the best bulwark for repelling them."
+1. "If there is among you any consolation of Christ, by means of which you may alleviate my griefs, and if you would afford me any consolation and relief, which you assuredly owe me in the exercise of love; if you take into view that fellowship of the Spirit, which ought to make us all one; if any feeling of humanity and mercy resides in you, which might stir you up to alleviate my miseries, fulfill ye my joy."
 2. "From this we may infer, how great a blessing unity in the Church is, and with what eagerness pastors should endeavor to secure it."
-3. "The pastor must have no hesitation to assume different aspects for the sake of the Church."
+3. "He knew how to exercise authority when it was necessary, but at present, he prefers to use entreaties because he knew that these would be better fitted to gain an entrance into their affections."

 ### Philip Schaff:
-1. "The consolation arises from being one with Christ, being found in Him; and the Greek word for consolation is cognate with that used as a name of the Holy Ghost, the Paraclete, the Comforter."
+1. "The consolation in Christ is the result of the indwelling of the Holy Spirit."
-2. "The people of the Lord speak often in love to one another, and thus take heart themselves, and breathe courage into others for the struggle with and against evil."
+2. "The blessing of communion with the brotherhood of Christ on earth...the building up of one another by spiritual converse."
-3. "To interpret the words 'fellowship in spirit' of Christian brethren among themselves destroys the symmetrical arrangement of the verse, and makes of this sentence little that is not expressed in the words 'comfort of love' which have just preceded."
+3. "To interpret the words 'fellowship in spirit' of Christian brethren among themselves destroys the symmetrical arrangement of the verse."

 ### Archibald T. Robertson:
 1. "Comfort (παρακλησις).
 Rather, 'ground of appeal to you in Christ.'"